We love cruising. We find it the perfect way to explore and take it easy when travelling with kids – something which is not easy to do!

 The readily available food, good room servicing, awesome kids club and interesting port stops make it so easy.

-When we read about the brand new massive cruise ship, MSC Meraviglia, joining the MSC Cruises fleet in Europe, it felt like the perfect excuse to add this cruise to our Europe itinerary.
+When we read about the brand new massive cruise ship, MSC Meraviglia, joining the MSC Cruises fleet in Europe, it felt like the perfect excuse to add this cruise to our Germany trip.

 We had done one cruise since adding a fifth member to our family and that was hard work thanks to a crazy tiny cabin.
 We were even more sold on the Meraviglia when we saw their new “superfamily” cabins.
 Just perfect for “bigger” families.

 In this MSC Meraviglia review, I am going to show you around the ship and tell you all about the good, the bad and the ugly of taking our 7 day Mediterranean cruise.
 I’m also going to tell you what to pack.

 This is my fifth cruise across three cruise lines (Royal Caribbean, Carnival and now MSC Cruises).
 All the other cruises were from the US and it is impossible for me not to compare.

 Looking for a cruise to a completely different destination?
 Read this article about cruising in Papua New Guinea!

 First of all, we took this cruise in January for 7 days starting and finishing in Genova.